 How did I settle into this confidence?
 I will do something that drives me nuts, but is a common tactic in the consulting world: answer a question with a question.
 Why can’t you just give me the answer to my question, you ask, rather than plague me with more questions and no answers?
 I believe, in this scenario, more questions may lead you to a confidence in not knowing the answer to the initial question.

-Who do you want to be as a leader?
-As a parent?
-As a spouse?
-Even as a yogi?
+Who do you want to be?
+As a leader, as a parent, as a spouse, or even as a yogi?
+Can you find a commonality in who you want to be throughout the different areas of your life?
 I have contemplated my answers and this is what I have…for now:

 - I want to be sincere, intentional, and invested in positively influencing a desire for greatness